mattvenn/piffin/led/LED.md

     GPIO.output(led_pin, False)

 Challenge your students to finish the program themselves.
-If you get stuck, here is a working example:
+If they get stuck, see the example below.

+### Running the program

+When it comes to testing the program there are a few things to bear in mind:

+* We can only access the GPIOs as the super user.
+* We'll get a warnings once we've used the GPIOs once.

+We can ignore the warnings, but we need a way to run the program as the super user to get anything to work.
+We'll do this by closing Idle, and restarting as the super user.
+Open a terminal (start menu->accessories->lxterminal) and type:

+    gksudo idle

+A warning will pop up which can be ignored.
+Then re-open your program and run it with f5.
+Remember that we expect a warning about the GPIO already being in use.

+### Worked example

 ***flash.py

 # Extension activities

+## Different patterns

+* Try making the LED flash in different ways.
+* How fast can you make if flash?
+How fast before you can't see it flashing?

+## Morse Code

+Send secret messages with [Morse Code](http://en.wikipedia.org/wiki/Morse_code).

+* Students can define 2 functions, one for a dot and one for a dash
+* Sequence the dot and dash functions with a big conditional statement
+* Use the conditional in a loop to spell out words

 ## Running the program from the command line

+Learning how to run our programs from the command line is useful, because then we can them to run automatically when the Raspberry Pi boots up, or to run aat a specific time.

-Open a terminal and use cd to navigate to the directory where the code is stored.
+Open a terminal (start menu->accessories->lxterminal) and use `cd` to navigate to the directory where the code is stored.
 We then need to use 2 commands to run the program:

 * `sudo` - this lets us run the program as an admin user
 * `python` - needed to run the python program

-We can run the program as a super user by typing them one after the other
+For example we can run a program called `flash.py` in a directory called `mydirectory` with the following:

+    cd mydirectory
     sudo python flash.py

-# Homework
+## Turning off the warnings

+We can get rid of the annoying warnings whenever we run a program that uses the GPIOs using this python code:

+    GPIO.setwarnings(False)

 # Additional Resources

-## Idle
+## Idle Tips

-* blah
+* Make the font bigger for projection with option->configure idle
+* In the shell, you can use alt-p (previous) and alt-n (next) to scroll through your history of commands
+* If you forget to add a .py extension to your files then syntax highlighting will stop working
+* When you get an error, if you right click on the line number you have an option to go to that line in the program

 ## Turning all outputs on with the all_on.py script

-This can be run at the beginning of a workshop to ensure that all the Pi's outputs are switched on.
-This helps with debugging the electrical circuits.
+When the Raspberry Pi starts, some pins are high and others low.
+So one student could connect an LED that will light, and another student's won't.
+This can seem like a problem with the LED, but it may well be that the output isn't on yet.

+The all_on.py script is provided to turn on all the outputs at the beginning of a lesson.
 Run it by typing this on the command line:

     sudo python all_on.py